 There are so many ethical fashion brands that are super cool and stylish, and actually not that expensive for the quality of the product you are getting.
-You will get more wear out of the clothes, save the planet, and look great at the same time!
+You will get more wear out of the clothes, help the planet, and look great at the same time!

 Fixing clothes used to be a part of life.
 When a shirt had a hole, our parents or grandparents would sew it up.
 When socks got worn, they would darn them to make them stronger.
 Make do and mend was a mantra to live by.

 Invest in a sewing kit so you can fix your own clothes.
 It is not as hard as it sounds either and the internet is full of DIY tutorials to make your clothes look good as new.

 Having a sewing kit also means that you can alter your clothes to suit you.
-Upcycling is very cool right now and take advantage of this trend!
+Upcycling is growing in popularity so take advantage of this trend!
 Add accessories, patches, and badges to your old clothes to give yourself a brand new look.

 The Thirty Wears Challenge

-We Have the Power to do Better
+We have the power to do better

-By boycotting fast fashion high street retailers, shopping second-hand, spreading the word, buying sustainable clothing, and actively supporting brands trying to do better, we can start to change the world!
-There is power in the people and we are making a change for our future.
+By boycotting fast fashion high street retailers, shopping second-hand, spreading the word, opting for sustainable clothing, and actively supporting brands trying to do better, we can start to change the world.